Anti-Irish sentiment: 19th century

-During the 1830s in the U.S., riots for control of job sites broke out in rural areas among rival labour teams from different parts of Ireland, and between Irish and local American work teams competing for construction jobs.
+During the 1830s in rural areas of the U.S., riots for control of job sites broke out among rival labour teams which were from different parts of Ireland, as well as riots between Irish and local American work teams which competed for construction jobs.

 Irish Catholics were isolated and marginalized by Protestant society, but the Irish gained control of the Catholic Church from English, French and Germans.
 Intermarriage between Catholics and Protestants was strongly discouraged by both Protestant ministers and Catholic priests.
 Catholics, led by the Irish, built a network of parochial schools and colleges, as well as orphanages and hospitals, typically using nuns as an inexpensive work force.
 They thereby avoided public institutions mostly controlled by Protestants.

 The Irish used their base in Tammany Hall (the Democratic Party machine in New York City) to play a role in the New York State legislature.
 Young Theodore Roosevelt was their chief Republican opponent, and he wrote in his diary that:

-There are some twenty five Irish Democrats in the house....
-They are a stupid, sodden and vicious lot, most of them being equally deficient in brains and virtue.
-Three or four however...seem to be pretty good men, and among the best members of the house are two Republican farmers named O'neil and Sheehy, the grandsons of Irish immigrants.
-But the average catholic Irishman of first-generation as represented in this Assembly, is a low, venal, corrupt and unintelligent brute.